charVANder/CS6620-Final-Project/README.md

     * Please see `docs/statement_and_tasks.pdf` [here](https://github.com/charVANder/CS6620-Final-Project/blob/main/docs/statement_and_tasks.pdf).
 2. Present cloud architecture diagram(s), include explanations about alternatives and their tradeoffs.
     * Please see `docs/architecture.pdf` [here](https://github.com/charVANder/CS6620-Final-Project/blob/main/docs/architecture.pdf).
-3. You can see how I my notebook on how I parsed the academic license data via the DrugBank Schema in `docs/parsing_data.html`
+3. You can see my notebook on how I parsed the academic license data via the DrugBank Schema in `docs/parsing_data.html` (just download the file and double click on it)
 4. Create the proof of concept
     * Can be displayed through MVP using only 2 drugs.
 Will use the `demo/test_poc.txt` drugs found [here](https://github.com/charVANder/CS6620-Final-Project/blob/main/demo/test_poc.txt).
 5. Create the MVP